 Along with enjoying food and company, see if you can incorporate a walk with your family or friends, before or after the meal.
 Being together and sharing memories is what is most important, but adding physical activity can benefit you and your loved ones.
 Active games are another great way to spend time with loved ones during the holiday season.
 Even games like corn hole and badminton will get you up and moving and not just sitting in front of the treats on the table.

 Enjoy all five senses with holiday foods and remember to pay attention to your body and the feeling of being full.
 You will enjoy the experience more if you are not stuffed at the end of the meal or party.

 - It’s okay to say “no, thank you”:

-Holidays bring pressure to try this desert or take seconds of a special recipe.
-It is okay to enjoy foods you want without feeling obligated to eat seconds or have a cookie just because a family member spent all day baking cookies to bring it to work.
+Holidays bring pressure to try this desert or take seconds off a special recipe.
+It is okay to enjoy foods you want without feeling obligated to eat seconds or have a cookie just because a family member spent all day baking cookies to bring them to work.
 You can always be fine with one serving and complement how good it is without having to clean your plate or get seconds.
 You can also save the cookie for later.

 - Avoid the diet mentality:

 Aim to eat regular meals.
-Skipping meals to “save calories” is likely to cause overeating and overall greater calorie consumption.
+Skipping meals to “save calories” is likely to cause overeating and greater calorie consumption.

 - Have a plan and adjust: